elsiedown/SEI-project-1/README.md

 ```

-After I was happy that I had achieved the above functionality, I moved onto styling my game.
+* After I was happy that I had achieved the above functionality, I moved onto styling my game.
 I added in GIFS and effects (such as bubbles) for when the game was in play.
 The final thing I focussed on was the audio .
 I used 5 different audio clips from the Little Mermaid which I found on a movie sound database and I think they worked well -  there are audio effects for when the game is in play, when the player loses a life, and for all three different outcomes of the game - the player has won, the player has no lives left, and the player has run out of lives.

-## Screen Shots
+## The Game:

-**The Game**

 ![](/assets/images/screenshot-one.png)